Validation rules🔗

 Hooks enter_named_type and leave_named_type | Node: graphql.language.ast.NamedTypeNode

-A NamedTypeNode is visited for each named type is references in the GraphQL document.
-These are hit when using inline fragments or defining fragments.
+A NamedTypeNode is visited for each named type referenced in the GraphQL document.
+Named types are referenced when using inline fragments or defining fragments.

 ListTypeNode